-I go for a peaceful run/cycle every evening to get back in touch with nature and enjoy the feeling of being one with nature.
-My run does not have the ulterior motive of getting away from a house full of fractious children.
+Many of the adults go for a peaceful run/cycle every evening to get back in touch with nature and enjoy the feeling of being one with nature.
+Their run does not have the ulterior motive of getting away from a house full of fractious children.

-We take healthy bracing walks in nature stopping to admire and to examine the flora and fauna.
+All of us take healthy bracing walks in nature stopping to admire and to examine the flora and fauna.
 No one is swatting away mosquitoes and flies.
 We are not covered head to toe in protective clothing to ward against ticks.
-I hear only compliments directed at me on organising such an educational and enjoyable walk.
+You hear only compliments directed at you on organising such an educational and enjoyable walk.

-We happily go on cycle rides through the countryside and paddle kayaks in the sea.
-I have a child on my tandem bike/double kayak who actively participates in cycling instead of lollygagging and contributing nothing to the exercise other than his or her weight.
+Everyone will happily go on cycle rides through the countryside and paddle kayaks in the sea.
+You will have brought your own folding bikes and inflatable kayaks because naturally this sort of exercise is a regular weekend occurrence in your family.
+You will have a child on my tandem bike/double kayak who actively participates in cycling instead of lollygagging and contributing nothing to the exercise other than his or her weight.

 Every day is sunny and comfortably warm.
-Our hair does not stick to the back of our neck but instead bounces softly in the wind.
-We don’t need air conditioning in the car – we just put the top of the convertible down.
+Your hair does not stick to the back of your neck but instead bounces softly in the wind (even when there is no wind).
+You don’t need air conditioning in the car – you just put the top of the convertible down.
 Everyone can then hear our happy laughter as we pass them on the sidewalk.

-When we buy souvenirs, we tend to buy something local, preferably handmade or vintage.
+When you buy souvenirs, you tend to buy something local, preferably handmade or vintage.
 Why would anybody want a refrigerator magnet or tee-shirt?
-It would look so out of out of place in our crisp, modern home.
+It would look so out of out of place in your crisp, modern, perfectly-curated home.